fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 The secret of this knot is to use plenty of spit to lubricate it.
 Loosely tighten the two halves of the knot and gently snug them together before finally pulling them tight.

+The "Double Grinner" knot is what is known as a 100% knot, which means that because it does not cut into itself, it is 100% as strong as the breaking strain of your line.
+Many other knots will weaken the integrity of the lines by as much as 50% of their breaking strain and I do not use them for that reason.
 Be careful, you can strip the surface off the braid if you over-tighten it and that will substantially weaken it.
 Practice this knot at home in comfort until you can tie it well.

 The grinner knot also serves you well when tying braid or fluorocarbon to swivels, or fluorocarbon tippets to hooks.